 Abstract

-Building on the verification and validation work developed under the Second Wind Forecast Improvement Project, this work exhibits the value of a consistent procedure to evaluate wind-power forecasts.
-We established an open-source Python code base tailored for wind-speed and wind-power forecast validation, WE-Validate.
+Building on the verification and validation work developed under the Second Wind Forecast Improvement Project, this work exhibits the value of a consistent procedure to evaluate wind power forecasts.
+We established an open-source Python code base tailored for wind speed and wind power forecast validation, WE-Validate.
 The code base can evaluate model forecasts with observations in a coherent manner.
-To demonstrate the systematic validation framework of WE-Validate, we designed and hosted a forecast-evaluation benchmark exercise.
-We invited forecast providers in the industry and academia to participate and submit forecasts for two case studies.
+To demonstrate the systematic validation framework of WE-Validate, we designed and hosted a forecast evaluation benchmark exercise.
+We invited forecast providers in industry and academia to participate and submit forecasts for two case studies.
 We then evaluated the submissions with WE-Validate.
-Our findings suggest that ensemble means have reasonable skills in time-series forecasting, whereas they are often inferior to single ensemble members in wind-ramp forecasting.
+Our findings suggest that ensemble means have reasonable skills in time-series forecasting, whereas they are often inferior to single ensemble members in wind ramp forecasting.
 Adopting a voting scheme in ramp forecasting that allows ensemble members to detect ramps independently leads to satisfactory skill scores.
 Throughout this document, we also emphasize the importance of using statistically robust and resistant metrics as well as equitable skill scores in forecast evaluation.

 Acknowledgments

-We thank Markus Kreklau and his colleagues at the Bundesamts für Seeschifffahrt und Hydrographie (BSH) for providing the meteorological tower observations for the FINO2 case study.
-We thank Wagner Uwe and his colleagues at Energie Baden-Württemberg AG (EnBW) for providing the Baltic-2 wind farm measurements.
-We also thank Vaisala for providing the data of the Vaisala Triton Sodar Wind Profiler (AON5) for the Second Wind Forecast Improvement Project (WFIP2) case study, and the data are publicly available at the Atmosphere to Electrons Data Archive and Portal (https://a2e.energy.gov/data).
+We thank Markus Kreklau and his colleagues at the Bundesamt für Seeschifffahrt und Hydrographie for providing the meteorological tower observations for the FINO2 case study.
+We thank Wagner Uwe and his colleagues at Energie Baden-Württemberg AG for providing the Baltic-2 wind farm measurements.
+We also thank Vaisala for providing the data of the Vaisala Triton Sodar Wind Profiler for the Second Wind Forecast Improvement Project case study, and the data are publicly available at the Atmosphere to Electrons Data Archive and Portal (https://a2e.energy.gov/data).

 We are grateful to our collaborators who submitted data for the benchmark exercise.
-We thank the members of the International Energy Agency (IEA) Wind Task 36 for their valuable input during the conception phase of the benchmark exercise and WE-Validate.
+We thank the members of the International Energy Agency Wind Task 36 for their valuable input during the conception phase of the benchmark exercise and WE-Validate.
 Special thanks go to Helmut Frank and his colleagues at Deutscher Wetterdienst; John Zack and his colleagues at MESO, Inc.; Jana Fishereit, Gregor Giebel, Marc Imberger, Xiaoli Guo Larsén, and Andrea Hahmann at the Department of Wind Energy at the Technical University of Denmark; and Corinna Möhrlen and her colleagues at WEPROG.

 This work was authored by Pacific Northwest National Laboratory, operated for the U.S. Department of Energy by Battelle under contract DE-AC05-76RL01830.

-This work was also authored (in part) by NREL, operated by the Alliance for Sustainable Energy, LLC, for the DOE, under Contract DE-AC36-08GO28308.
-Funding was provided by the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
-The views expressed in the article do not necessarily represent the views of the DOE or the U.S. government.
-The U.S. government retains, and the publisher, by accepting the article for publication, acknowledges that the U.S. government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. government purposes.
+This work was authored [in part] by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+Funding provided by U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
+The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
+The U.S. Government retains, and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.